 About HEWIT

-HEWIT is an association of Directors of Information Systems and Services, and Heads of IT & Media, drawn from all higher education institutions in Wales.
+HEWIT is an association of Digital Leaders, drawn from all higher education institutions in Wales.
 The group is interested in Information Systems and Technology and provides a network of contacts and a lobbying voice for the HE ICT sector in Wales.

 Aims